Croupier: Tipping

 As is common with customer service staff in the United States, croupiers there depend on tips to make their wage worthwhile.
 While a croupier should theoretically have no personal interest in the outcome of the game, a successful player customarily tips the croupier, especially in American casinos.
 Tips are often pooled and divided amongst all the staff.
 Fraternising with customers is frowned upon (due to conflict of interest), and most casinos prevent their gambling staff from being seen smoking or even being seen in uniform outside the casino.
 Some gambling strategies include suggestions to tip the casino dealer in order to create a good atmosphere and improve the dealer's mood.
 According to these strategies, tipping might even make the dealer shuffle the cards less frequently and thereby allow easier tracking of particular cards.
 Australian casinos forbid dealers from taking tips.

 Secondhand smoke exposure

 Because casinos tend to allow smoking on the gambling floor, American croupiers are exposed to secondhand smoke.
 A health hazard evaluation of several Las Vegas casinos showed that nonsmoker croupiers suffered from more respiratory ailments than their administrative counterparts at the casinos, and had cotinine and NNAL (both components of secondhand smoke) in their urine samples.
-Britain banned smoking in all public places, including casinos, in 2007.
+The UK banned smoking in all public places, including casinos, in 2007.